Deal yourself a winning hand from this full deck of Florida — 52 must-have experiences in the Sunshine State.

 In Plant City, just outside of Tampa, life moves a little slower and royalty is real.
 Each year the town crowns a Strawberry Queen and her court in a show of pageantry at the annual Florida Strawberry Festival.
 If you have royal aspirations of your own, visit Parkesdale Farm Market, the largest family-operated strawberry and citrus market in Florida.
 Sip one of their world-famous strawberry milkshakes and nibble some strawberry shortcake, and when you’re done, plop yourself onto the giant strawberry throne and pretend to be queen.
 They even provide tiaras.

 Take advantage of St. Augustine’s spooky historic vibe with one of the guided ghost tours on offer.
 The casual enthusiast will enjoy one with ladies in period garb guiding tours around cemeteries, narrow roads and the city's famous intertwining Love Tree, which bestows everlasting love to those who kiss below it.
-More sophisticated hunters of souls – like the supernatural sleuths of SyFy network’s “Ghost Hunters” TV show, who were amazed by the paranormal activity at the St. Augustine Lighthouse – can take more highly technical tours.
+More sophisticated hunters of souls — such as the supernatural sleuths of SyFy network’s “Ghost Hunters” TV show, who were amazed by the paranormal activity at the St. Augustine Lighthouse — can take more technical tours.
 Either way, you’re sure to get back to your hotel and see your shower curtain move in the middle of the night.

 Spy Six-Toed Cats

 The Ernest Hemingway Home & Museum, Key West